yaminivibha/LLM_InformationRetrieval/README.md

 ## Extracting Entities Using spaCy

 - For a given document of text, after being pre-processed, we follow a different entity relation extraction process for SpanBERT and for GPT-3
-- For SpanBERT, we largely follow the NER extraction process as outlined by the [example relation extraction code available here](http://www.cs.columbia.edu/~gravano/cs6111/Proj2/#:~:text=example_relations.py) and filter out the entities based on the target entities of interest that were given in the user’s command line arguments.
+- For SpanBERT, we largely follow the NER extraction process as outlined by [example relation extraction code](http://www.cs.columbia.edu/~gravano/cs6111/Proj2/#:~:text=example_relations.py) and filter out the entities based on the target entities of interest that were given in the user’s command line arguments.
 - Because extracting relations is expensive downstream, we verify that named entity pairs extracted by spaCy have the correct entity types for the relation before passing them on (for example: “Work_For” requires a PERSON as a subject and an ORGANIZATION as an object).

 ## SpanBERT (and SpanBertExtractor)